+\$INSTALL PATH\VERITAS\NetBackup\bin\bpdown.exe

-- 1. Stop the NetBackup services if they are running, by using the following command: - \$INSTALL PATH\VERITAS\NetBackup\bin\bpdown.exe - 2.
-Run SETUP to install the plug-in. - 3.
+- 2. Run SETUP to install the OST plug-in. - 3.
 Check that the plug-in is installed by using the following NetBackup command on the Windows media server:

-'''

-$INSTALL PATH\VERITAS\NetBackup\bin\admincmd\bpstsinfo.exe -pi
+\$INSTALL PATH\VERITAS\NetBackup\bin\admincmd\bpstsinfo.exe -pi

-'''

-This NetBackup command lists the plug-in details, as shown in the following example:
+This NetBackup command lists the Dell OST plug-in details along with other plug-in details, as shown in the following example:

 - Plug-In Name: libstspiDellMT.dll

 - Prefix: DELL

-- · Label: OST Plug-in that interfaces with the DR Series system
+- Label: OST Plug-in that interfaces with the DR Series system

-- · Build Version: 9
+- Build Version: 9

 - Build Version Minor: 1

 - Operating Version: 9

 - Vendor Version: Dell OST plug-in 10.1

 - 4. Start the NetBackup services by using the following command:

-\$INSTALL_PATH\VERITAS\NetBackup\bin\bpup.exe
+\$INSTALL PATH\VERITAS\NetBackup\bin\bpup.exe